ksevindik/aggregate-level-service-decomp-example/README.md

 ## The Service Application

-**clubs-service** is the decomposed service application.
+**clubs-service** is the to be decomposed service application.
 It runs on port 8090.
 You can access the decomposed service application via the following URL: http://localhost:8090

+**clubs-service-dynamodb** is the to be decomposed service application with DynamoDB as the database.
+It runs on port 8091.
+You can access the decomposed service application via the following URL: http://localhost:8091

 ## Bulk Sync Operation